johestephan/mypyapachefw/README.md

   -g, --geoIP           add GeoIP data to output

 ```

+## Addons
+* I just added a iptables cleanup script.
+You can find it in Addons folder.
+The script will remove all rules which received 0 (zero) packages and will reset the package counter.
+So if you let it run once a day, it will always delete unused rules.

 ## Need to know
 The IP split line may has an error.